RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 ## Assumptions

-Lens3 needs a couple of services as depicted in the configuration figure above.
-A (reverse) proxy can be any server, but Apache HTTP Server is used in this setting.
+Lens3 consists of a couple of services as depicted in the configuration figure above.
+A reverse-proxy can be any server, but Apache HTTP Server is used in this guide.
 A key-value database server, Redis, runs at port=6378.
-Lens3-Mux and Lens3-Api are Lens3 services, and they run at port=8003 and port=8004.
+Lens3-Mux and Lens3-Api are Lens3 services, and they run at port=8003 and port=8004, respectively.
 The proxy is set up to forward requests to Lens3-Mux and Lens3-Api.

-A pseudo user "lens3" is the owner of the services, who is given a privilege of a "sudoers".
-An optional second pseudo user "lens3-admin" represents an administrator, anyone who can can access Lens3 package and a configuration file.
+A pseudo user "lens3" is the owner of the services in this guide, who is given a privilege of sudoers.
+Optionally, a second pseudo user, anyone who can access the Lens3 configuration file, is prepared as an administrator.

 We assume RedHat/Rocky 8.8 and Python 3.9 at this writing (in June 2023).